BRYTER is available for participants in the GLH2020.

 The Global Legal Hackathon shows what spectacular results can be achieved in a very short time when a focused, diverse group of experts comes together to tackle a problem.Robert Millard, Director of Cambridge Strategy Group and co-host of #GLH2020.

 “We are always pleased to help those without coding skills to participate in events like this.
 This is an important step for the future of the legal industry – there are so many people working in the sector who do not know how to code but bring vital expertise, energy and ideas.
 The Global Legal Hackathon is a fantastic example of people coming together on a global scale to build applications that deliver real value – an idea we wholeheartedly support.
-Our no-code platforms closes the gap between legal domain expertise and product development skills so it is an ideal tool to enable professionals to participate”, says Sam Spivack, Managing Director of BRYTER UK.
+Our no-code app builder closes the gap between legal domain expertise and product development skills so it is an ideal tool to enable professionals to participate”, says Sam Spivack, Managing Director of BRYTER UK.

 BRYTER was founded to provide business experts with the automation tools necessary to build powerful applications, such as chatbots for business and data privacy automation tools with no additional expertise required, and with all necessary features to distribute, control and analyse applications at scale.
 Our GDPR compliance software is intuitive and simple enough for non-IT-experts to understand within minutes, yet powerful and enterprise-ready to be used in industries with complex reasoning and demanding use cases, like law, compliance, financial services and public administration.